01 Featured Wrist wearable · Staff · Governance · 0-to-1

 03

-44 settings strings standardized
+44 settings UI copy items standardized

 04

-Office hours: 34 sessions, 18 XFN partners
+Office hours: 34 sessions, 18 cross-functional partners

 I ran structured office hours throughout H1 — not as a drop-in help desk, but as a scalable way to build content literacy across the org.
 Engineers learned to write first drafts.
 PMs learned to spot content issues before they became blockers.
 The OH digests became reference documents in their own right.